 Thane Knutson is the Associate Winemaker for Raymond Vineyards and is involved in all aspects of wine production for Raymond Vineyards.
 A country boy at heart, Thane was born and raised on the plains of Oklahoma, always surrounded by ranching and agriculture.
 He graduated with a degree in International Business from the University of Oklahoma, where he played saxophone for the Pride of Oklahoma Marching Band, made wine in his dorm room closet, and worked in the cellar of a local winery in Slaughterville, Oklahoma.
 Slaughterville will always hold a special place in Thane’s heart.

 After spending a couple of harvests making wine and graduating from OU, Thane interned at Cakebread Cellars where he decided Napa Valley winemaking was his calling.
 Although Thane thought his winemaking adventures would take him briefly to Australia or New Zealand, his plans changed when he met the love of his life, his wife, Sarah.
-After deciding to stay in Napa, Thane spent two years at Hess Collection Winery as the laboratory technician before joining Raymond Vineyards just two weeks before current owner, Jean-Charles Boisset made his grand entrance.
+After deciding to stay in Napa, Thane spent two years at Hess Collection Winery as the laboratory technician before joining Raymond Vineyards just two weeks before the current owner, Jean-Charles Boisset made his grand entrance.

-Thane currently lives in Napa Valley with his loving wife, two small children, and Miniature Australian Shepard, Izzy.
+Thane currently lives in Napa Valley with his loving wife, three children, and Miniature Australian Shepard, Izzy.
 In his spare time, you can find him in the great outdoors, hiking and admiring the plentiful flora and fauna of Napa Valley.
 He finds the winter season with the rolling green hills of Napa Valley and cleanly pruned vines to be the most beautiful time of the year.